 Foundations for Success - Teaching Skills: Review the techniques of oral communications.
 Present fall drill instruction to the 9th grade class.
+Lead the teaching of Junior Achievement and curriculum to elementary school students.

 Foundations for Success -- Financial Planning: Learn about the buy now, pay later advantages and disadvantages of credit and the benefits of insurance for your protection through the National Endowment for Financial Education (NEFE) High School Financial Planning Program.